 CRISPR Therapeutics Overview

 CRISPR Therapeutics (CRISPR) is a gene editing company.
 It focuses on the development of transformative medicines using its proprietary CRISPR/Cas9 gene-editing platform.
-CRISPR/Cas9 is a gene-editing technology that modifies, deletes or corrects disease-causing abnormalities at its genetic sources.
+CRISPR/Cas9 is a gene-editing technology that modifies, deletes, or corrects disease-causing abnormalities at its genetic sources.
 Its major development programs include ex vivo programs involving gene editing of hematopoietic cells; ex vivo programs in immuno-oncology; in vivo programs targeting the liver and additional in vivo programs targeting other organ systems including muscle and lung.
 It has research and development operations in Cambridge, Massachusetts, the US and business operations in London, the UK.
 CRISPR is headquartered in Zug, Switzerland.

-The company reported revenues of (US Dollars) US$915 million for the fiscal year ended December 2021 (FY2021), compared to a revenue of US$0.7 million in FY2020.
-The operating profit of the company was US$373.5 million in FY2021, compared to an operating loss of US$354.4 million in FY2020.
-The net profit of the company was US$377.7 million in FY2021, compared to a net loss of US$348.9 million in FY2020.
-The company reported revenues of US$0.1 million for the third quarter ended September 2022, a decrease of 40.5% over the previous quarter.
+The company reported revenues of (US Dollars) US$1.2 million for the fiscal year ended December 2022 (FY2022), a decrease of 99.9% over FY2021.
+The operating loss of the company was US$673.2 million in FY2022, compared to an operating profit of US$373.5 million in FY2021.
+The net loss of the company was US$650.2 million in FY2022, compared to a net profit of US$377.7 million in FY2021.

 For a complete picture of CTX-110’s valuation, buy the drug’s risk-adjusted NPV model (rNPV) here.